 YASI (Young Actors Summer Institute)

+Details for YASI 2021 and registration will be posted in spring.
 The Young Actors Summer Institute (YASI) is one of the most comprehensive summer arts enrichment programs in New England.
 For 4.5 weeks, students ages 10 to 18 choose from a variety of electives, including playwriting, musical theater, improvisation, Shakespeare, stage combat and more.
 Taught by Trinity Rep’s acting company, education staff, Brown/Trinity Rep MFA students and alums, and local working artists, YASI culminates in two public performances on the Trinity Rep stage.
 Learn more.